ubinix-warun/algorand-offchain-worker/README.md

 # Algorand Offchain Worker

-In my demo, offchain worker will subscribe event from the indexer, feed some-data to algod via TEAL contract.
+In my demo, offchain worker will subscribe event from the indexer, feed data to algod via TEAL contract.

-* [The Indexer](https://github.com/ubinix-warun/algorand-indexer) /develop-pub, support pubsub service and publish block.ApplyData to subsctiber.
+* [The Indexer](https://github.com/ubinix-warun/algorand-indexer) /develop-pub, support pubsub service and publish block.ApplyData to subscriber.
 * [The Sandbox](https://github.com/ubinix-warun/algorand-sandbox) /develop-pub, config dockerfile for my indexer and ready to run offchain contract.
+* [Offchain Worker](https://github.com/ubinix-warun/algorand-sandbox) setup offchain contract and operator.

+**the project is not audited and should not be used in a production environment.

 Inspried by [chainlink-polkadot](https://github.com/smartcontractkit/chainlink-polkadot/tree/master/pallet-chainlink) and [MIT LICENSE](https://github.com/ubinix-warun/algorand-offchain-worker/blob/master/LICENSE)